Saudi Arabian Airlines Logo

 Saudi Arabian Airlines Logo History

 The visual mark of Saudi Arabian Airlines is inextricably linked to the country of origin.
-Only a change in the name of the organization, which occurred three times in the history of SAA, led to changes in the logo.
+Only a change in the organization’s name, which occurred three times in the history of SAA, led to changes in the logo.

 What is Saudi Arabian Airlines?